 Africans in India: From Slaves to Generals and Rulers

-Following free traders and artisans who migrated to and traded with India, Sri Lanka and Malaysia in the fist centuries of the common era; from the 1300s onward, East Africans from Eritrea, Ethiopia, Somalia, Tanzania and adjacent areas entered the Indian subcontinent, mostly though the slave trade.
+Following free traders and artisans who migrated to and traded with India, Sri Lanka and Malaysia in the fist centuries of the common era; from the 1300s onward, East Africans from Eritrea, Ethiopia, Somalia, Tanzania and adjacent areas entered the Indian subcontinent, mostly through the slave trade.
 Others came as soldiers and sailors.
 They were known as Sidis and Habshis.
-From Bengal in the northeast to Gujarat in the west and to the Deccan in Central India, they vigorously asserted themselves in the country of their enslavement.
+From Bengal in the northeast to Gujarat in the west and to the Deccan in Central India, they asserted themselves in the country of their enslavement.

-From humble beginnings, some Africans carved out princely states — Janjira and Sachin — complete with their own coats of arms, armies, mints, and stamps.
+Some Africans carved out princely states — Janjira and Sachin — complete with their own coats of arms, armies, mints, and stamps.
 They fiercely defended them from powerful enemies well into the 20th century when, with another 600 princely states, they were integrated into the Indian State.